Pioneering High-Speed Pulsar Parameter Estimation Using Convolutional Neural Networks: Physical model

-Briefly, the method employs a ray-tracing approach utilizing the Kerr metric that integrates photon trajectories from a distant observer image plane to the stellar surface hot spots, with Doppler boosting \citep[e.g.,][]{2014ApJ...792...87P}.
+The methods used in this work for the \gls{SVF} physical model as well as the \gls{MCMC} implementation, are those used in \citet{kalapotharakos2021multipolar}.
+The method employs a ray-tracing approach utilizing the Kerr metric that integrates photon trajectories from a distant observer image plane to the stellar surface hot spots, with Doppler boosting~\citep[e.g.,][]{2014ApJ...792...87P}.
 The model assumes that emission originates from hot spots coinciding with the polar caps, \ie, the regions on the stellar surface corresponding to the origin of open\footnote{Open field lines are considered those that cross the light cylinder.} magnetic field lines.
+We utilize the photon library, simplified atmosphere model, and \gls{LC} normalization from \citet{kalapotharakos2021multipolar}, with the stellar mass, radius, and observer angle fixed to the highest loglikelihood values provided by \citet{riley2019nicer}.
+Throughout the remainder of this work, unless otherwise specified, the ``physical model'' refers to the \gls{SVF} bolometric thermal X-ray \gls{LC} model.

+There are 11 physical parameters input to the physical model (and the \gls{NN}).
 For the dipole component, the parameters are the 3 Cartesian offset position coordinates relative to the \gls{NS} center $\{x_D, y_D, z_D\}$, the inclination angle $\alpha_D$, and the azimuthal direction of its moment $\phi_D$.
 For the quadrupole component, the parameters are the 3 Cartesian offset position coordinates $\{x_Q, y_Q, z_Q\}$, the inclination angle $\alpha_Q$, and the azimuthal direction of its moment $\phi_Q$.
 An additional parameter is the relative strength of the quadrupole moment $B_Q/B_D$ at a distance equal to the \gls{NS} radius.

-Throughout the remainder of this work, unless otherwise specified, the "physical model" refers to the \gls{SVF} bolometric thermal X-ray \gls{LC} model.
-Additionally, in this study, we utilize the photon library, simplified atmosphere model, and \gls{LC} normalization from \citet{kalapotharakos2021multipolar}, with the stellar mass, radius, and observer angle fixed to the highest loglikelihood values provided by \citet{riley2019nicer}.